thmsaguiar/thmsaguiar/README.md

 :outbox_tray: 2021 Goals: create a new project and find a new job.

-And yes, it's true that I spend almost 90% of my day in front of the computer. but that's where I learn a multitude of things like making drawing animation at the level of a child who is in preschool kkkkkkk.
+And yes, it's true that I spend almost 90% of my day in front of the computer kkkkk but that's where I learn a multitude of things like making drawing animation at the level of a child who is in preschool kkkkkkk.
 I also spend my time petting my cats and watching a lot of animes!!!!
 Now let's talk about my professional and academic side.
 I truly believe that the journey of knowledge never ends so I'm always looking to learn new things or improve my skills.